ThinkLikeAMachine/NLP/Targeting Consumer Groups/README.md

 #### Step 2: Text processing
 The texts of product claims/description were processed using NLP package `spacy` and customized tokenizers to provide the corpus for topic modeling.

-#### Step 3: Topic modeling
+#### Step 3: Topic modeling (Clustering)
 Both K-means clustering and Latent Dirichlet Allocation (LDA) techniques were used and compared for topic modeling.
 But LDA was selected because it provided more semantics of the topics.
-Numbers of topics were determined based on both the coherence score of the LDA models and reviewing the clusters of top words.
+Numbers of topics were determined based on both the coherence score of the LDA models and reviewing the clusters of top words (little overlap and more differentiation).
+After topic modeling, we are able to understand the main consumer group that each new product is targeting.

+#### Step 4: Classification
+Now we can identify the most common ingredients used in the protein beverage products for each targeting consumer group.
+The ingredients were vectorized through `TfidfVectorizer` with a customized tokenizer, and the features were classified using a naive bayes classifier `MultinomialNB`.
+Cross-validation was conducted using `GridsearchCV` to identify the best hyperparameter.